alanoursland/tr_xor/reports/relu1/relu1_discussion.md

 * **Gradient flow analysis**: Measure per-point gradient magnitude to confirm whether class-0 points go silent in failed runs.
 * **Structural regularization**: Explore architectural tweaks (e.g. bias initialization, asymmetric weights) that encourage early symmetry and prevent dead regions.
 * **Activation comparisons**: Evaluate whether other symmetric or piecewise-linear activations show similar failure dynamics.
+* **Initialization diagnostics**: We implemented a dead input detector that confirmed a strong correlation between dead points and training failure.
+* **Mirror symmetry tracking**: We measured emergent symmetry between ReLU units and found it to be common but inconsistent.

 While `relu1` is theoretically sufficient to solve XOR, its failure to do so reliably underscores the value of geometric interpretability—and of architectures that **make desirable gradients inevitable**, not optional.